Tax credit not allowed: Here’s what court said company did wrong

 The shipbuilding company had claimed the tax credit, found in Internal Revenue Code Sec.
 41, for its research activity.

 The activity was building 11 vessels.
 The primary question became: Did at least 80% of that activity involve the process of experimentation?
 In other words, did the company pass the “substantially all” test?
-According to IRS, the answer was no. Therefore, the company didn’t engaged in qualified research and couldn’t claim the tax credit.
+According to IRS, the answer was no. Therefore, the company didn’t engage in qualified research and couldn’t claim the tax credit.
 The U.S. Tax Court agreed, as did the Seventh Circuit Court of Appeals.

 Here’s a closer look: